jian-hua-he/DistributedCounter/README.md

   | Counter |        | Counter |
   +---------+        +---------+

 3-1.
-If any node vote NO, then rollback and remove Transaction
+If any node vote NO, then rollback and remove transaction

           +-------------+
           | Coordinator |